retcoob/BMAddons/docs/setup.md

 Follow these steps in order if you don't know how to set this up.

 ## Downloading
-Head to the `dev` branch's actions, found [here](https://github.com/retcoob/BMAddons/actions) and download the latest successful action.\
+Head to the releases page, found [here](https://github.com/retcoob/BMAddons/releases) and download the latest successful action.\
 Next, download the appropriate operating system build.\
 I'm currently on Windows but most steps will be similar on every OS.